2019 21

 -----

-Tasted in April 2023.
-Rather consistent notes.
-81% C. Sauvignon + 19% Merlot.
-Very intense nose of blackcurrants and tobacco, minty, tight, dense, fatty, and luscious on the palate with a strong backbone.
-Vibrant with great mid-palate.
-A complete wine with great complexity, rich, and excellent length.
-Mega long aftertaste.
+Tasted three times - last time in April 2025.
+Consistent notes.
+81% Cabernet Sauvignon + 19% Merlot.
+It displays a very intense nose of blackcurrants and tobacco; minty, tight, dense, fatty, and luscious on the palate with a strong backbone.
+Vibrant with a great mid-palate.
+It is a complete wine, rich in flavor and complexity, with excellent length.
+Mega-long aftertaste.
 Tremendous effort.

 2021 Pichon Baron (barrel sample) 94-95p